BLB Ltd leads gainers in 'B' group

 ALSO READ

+Pil Italica Lifestyle standalone net profit rises 230.00% in the December 2019 quarter

-Zuari Agro Chemicals reports consolidated net loss of Rs 126.82 crore in the December 2019 quarter
+Pil Italica Lifestyle reports standalone net loss of Rs 1.45 crore in the March 2020 quarter

+AMJ Land Holdings consolidated net profit rises 223.39% in the December 2019 quarter

 -

-Nectar Lifescience Ltd, Pearl Polymers Ltd, Zuari Global Ltd and Dhanlaxmi Bank Ltd are among the other gainers in the BSE's 'B' group today, 16 June 2020.
+Coral India Finance & Housing Ltd, Centum Electronics Ltd, AMJ Land Holdings Ltd and Pil Italica Lifestyle Ltd are among the other gainers in the BSE's 'B' group today, 19 June 2020.

-Nectar Lifescience Ltd, Pearl Polymers Ltd, Zuari Global Ltd and Dhanlaxmi Bank Ltd are among the other gainers in the BSE's 'B' group today, 16 June 2020.
+Coral India Finance & Housing Ltd, Centum Electronics Ltd, AMJ Land Holdings Ltd and Pil Italica Lifestyle Ltd are among the other gainers in the BSE's 'B' group today, 19 June 2020.

-BLB Ltd spiked 20.00% to Rs 5.16 at 12:06 IST.
+BLB Ltd surged 20.00% to Rs 5.34 at 11:59 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 1.89 lakh shares were traded on the counter so far as against the average daily volumes of 5496 shares in the past one month.
+On the BSE, 40138 shares were traded on the counter so far as against the average daily volumes of 30073 shares in the past one month.

-Nectar Lifescience Ltd surged 20.00% to Rs 19.2.
+Coral India Finance & Housing Ltd spiked 19.99% to Rs 19.99.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 11.29 lakh shares were traded on the counter so far as against the average daily volumes of 50110 shares in the past one month.
+On the BSE, 34029 shares were traded on the counter so far as against the average daily volumes of 4978 shares in the past one month.

-Pearl Polymers Ltd soared 20.00% to Rs 13.62.
+Centum Electronics Ltd soared 19.98% to Rs 300.2.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 1300 shares were traded on the counter so far as against the average daily volumes of 956 shares in the past one month.
+On the BSE, 4777 shares were traded on the counter so far as against the average daily volumes of 3353 shares in the past one month.

-Zuari Global Ltd advanced 19.96% to Rs 53.8.
+AMJ Land Holdings Ltd exploded 19.92% to Rs 18.12.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 27399 shares were traded on the counter so far as against the average daily volumes of 3572 shares in the past one month.
+On the BSE, 3693 shares were traded on the counter so far as against the average daily volumes of 1752 shares in the past one month.

-Dhanlaxmi Bank Ltd jumped 19.95% to Rs 13.23.
+Pil Italica Lifestyle Ltd gained 19.87% to Rs 5.61.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 2.59 lakh shares were traded on the counter so far as against the average daily volumes of 70483 shares in the past one month.
+On the BSE, 2.58 lakh shares were traded on the counter so far as against the average daily volumes of 12575 shares in the past one month.

 Powered by Capital Market - Live News